awslabs/python-deequ/README.md

 # PyDeequ

 PyDeequ is a Python API for [Deequ](https://github.com/awslabs/deequ), a library built on top of Apache Spark for defining "unit tests for data", which measure data quality in large datasets.
-PyDeequ is written to support usage of Deequ in Python.
+PyDeequ is written to support usage of Deequ in Python .

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) ![Coverage](https://img.shields.io/badge/coverage-90%25-green)

 There are 4 main components of Deequ, and they are:
 - Metrics Computation:
     - `Profiles` leverages Analyzers to analyze each column of a dataset.
     - `Analyzers` serve here as a foundational module that computes metrics for data profiling and validation at scale.
 - Constraint Suggestion:
     - Specify rules for various groups of Analyzers to be run over a dataset to return back a collection of constraints suggested to run in a Verification Suite.
 - Constraint Verification:
     - Perform data validation on a dataset with respect to various constraints set by you.
 - Metrics Repository
     - Allows for persistence and tracking of Deequ runs over time.

 ![](imgs/pydeequ_architecture.jpg)